Connaxio/connaxio.github.io/docs/self_hosting.md

 ### Calibre
 [Calibre](https://calibre-ebook.com/) is an unparalleled eBook library management tool, and the [docker container](https://github.com/linuxserver/docker-calibre) provides a web interface that I can access from another computer.
 It can act as a middleman between [Readarr](https://wiki.servarr.com/en/readarr) and Jellyfin.
 Calibre helps me manage my eBooks' metadata efficiently, and makes my eBooks available in a uniform way.
 It is definitely not meant for browsing and reading books, though; that's what Jellyfin is for.

-### Vaultwarden
+### Adguard Home
-An alternative to Bitwarden, [Vaultwarden](https://github.com/dani-garcia/vaultwarden) is an unofficial, lightweight Bitwarden server implementation.
-With this service, you no longer need to trust or pay Bitwarden to host your password vault.
+[Adguard Home](https://adguard.com/en/adguard-home/overview.html) is a DNS filter.
+It blocks ads, trackers, phishing, and selected websites and content, if you want it to.
+A DNS filter is the modern version of firewalls.

 ### Others
 Other services all follow the same methodology: find a docker compose example file, adjust it a little bit, add a URL to you DNS and Nginx Proxy Manager settings, and start the service.
-Using Docker means never having to deal with environment conflicts, so you can run as many services as the server can handle, which cna be quite a lot!
+Using Docker means never having to deal with environment conflicts, so you can run as many services as the server can handle, which can be quite a lot!